CeFi Lending

 • Best rates require holding NEXO tokens (loyalty tier system)

-• Nexo was involved in a dispute with Bulgarian prosecutors in 2023 (charges were later dropped, but it raised questions)
+• Nexo faced Bulgarian prosecutor disputes in 2023 (charges later dropped, but it raised questions)

 Ledn

-• Conservative model: Ledn focuses on BTC and USDC rather than trying to support every token.
-This focused approach reduces operational complexity and risk
+• Focused strategy: Concentrating on BTC and USDC reduces operational complexity and risk

-• Transparent yield sources: Ledn openly states that it generates yield by lending to institutional borrowers and uses a segregated account structure
+• Transparent yield sources: Ledn clearly states it generates yield through institutional lending and uses segregated accounts

-• No proprietary token requirement: Unlike Nexo, you do not need to hold a platform token to access competitive rates
+• No token requirement: You don't need to hold platform tokens for competitive rates

 • USDC: 5%–8% APY